hyperlane-xyz/hyperlane-monorepo/docs/faq.md

 2. The watcher notifies the Home contract, which halts (and slash the Updater's bond)

-3. The watcher warns the XApps of the fraudulent update by calling `unenrollReplica`
+3. The watcher warns the xApps of the fraudulent update by calling `unenrollReplica`

     - [link](https://github.com/celo-org/optics-monorepo/blob/main/solidity/optics-core/contracts/XAppConnectionManager.sol#L38-L42)

-4. When the fraudulent message is received, the XApp rejects it, because the Replica has been unenrolled
+4. When the fraudulent message is received, the xApp rejects it, because the Replica has been unenrolled

 -------